-Considerable knowledge and expertise have already been developed in the interpretation and use of road condition assessment data through the functionality of XA.
-This has improved the automated, electronic data process for identifying sites requiring maintenance treatment, directing our pavement engineers far more reliably to appropriate locations.

-The XA system not only processes data to generate prospective maintenance sites but enables prioritisation of sites through flexible Value Management processes.
-The Value Management process allows the inclusion of other data sets with the formal road condition data, such as localised defects recorded through the routine highway safety inspections, or a data set designed to promote a specific maintenance initiative.
-It can be tailored and weighted to identify the scenario which best reflects the Council's strategic priorities.
+Considerable knowledge and expertise have already been developed by Essex Highways in the interpretation and use of road condition assessment data through AI functionality.
+This has improved the automated, electronic data process for identifying sites requiring maintenance treatment, directing our maintenance teams and pavement engineers far more reliably to appropriate locations.
+We also employ systems that not only generate prospective maintenance sites based on data inputs and appropriate programming but enable prioritisation of sites through flexible Value Management processes.
+The Value Management process allows the inclusion of other data sets that can be tailored and weighted to generate outputs which best reflect the Council's strategic priorities and related maintenance initiatives.

-All prospective schemes are subject to a site inspection by an engineer to validate the treatment requirements.
-The outcome of this process is a 3-year forward capital works programme, updated annually.
+All prospective schemes for broad scoped road resurfacing are subject to a site inspection by an engineer to validate the treatment requirements.
+The outcome of this process is a 3-year forward capital works programme, updated annually through review of new data and any changes in Council priorities.

-9.1.4.
-The Preventative Approach
+9.1.4 The Preventative Approach

 At the heart of the capital works prioritisation process is the 'Preventative Approach'.
 Capital investment will, wherever appropriate, be prioritised towards roads in the early stages of deterioration where a lower cost treatment can be applied to prolong service life.
 Preventative maintenance typically comprises treatments such as thin applications that penetrate the texture of a road surface, or crack sealing, surface dressing, slurry or microsurfacing and thin and hot-mix asphalt overlay.
+These treatments are significantly lower in cost compared to 'strengthening treatments' such as machine surfacing and reconstruction which would be needed to address roads where the condition decline is more advanced.

 The preventative approach seals the road surface, preventing the ingress of water which would otherwise lead to the breakdown of road construction layers and the creation of potholes, thereby making the network more resistant to the formation of localised defects.
-The preventative approach can therefore result in a reduction in investment required for reactive maintenance.
+The preventative approach can therefore result in a reduction in investment required for reactive maintenance such as treatments to fill potholes.